Management Services

 East Baton Rouge Emergency Rental Assistance Program (ERAP)

-Franklin assisted in program strategy development and initiation for EBR’s ERAP, and deployed person-to-person engagement throughout the process via our inhouse call center.
+Franklin assisted in program strategy development and initiation for the city-parish’s Emergency Rental Assistance program and deployed person-to-person engagement throughout the process via our in-house call center.

 Services